harshnisar/ml-india/_posts/2015-11-17-where-does-india-stand-machine-learning.md

 researchers in IISc.
 They can collaborate to tackle hard and interesting problems and publish world class results.
 Also, in some of the IITs, such as IIT Delhi, we find some people in machine learning including those who have returned with a foreign education.
-IKDD CODS[[11]](#_ftn11), a conference in data science with world class standards, started in India in 2013.
+IKDD CODS [[11](#_ftn11)], a conference in data science with world class standards, started in India in 2013.

-Objectively, we looked at the total papers in the top 13 machine learning conferences in the last 15 years (Refer Figure 1).
+Objectively, we looked at the total papers in the top 13 machine learning conferences in the last 15 years (see figure 1).
 All put together, India produces lesser papers than a single world class university in China – the Tshingua university.
 We do one-third of Carnegie Mellon University of USA.
 Our total research papers have been 745, China is 3956 and USA is 19,000+.
-We rank 15

-th by the number of
-documents we produce, with a Singapore, a Spain, an Israel and a Canada bettering us (Refer Figure 2).
+We rank 15th by the number of documents we produce, with a Singapore, a Spain, an Israel and a Canada bettering us (see figure 2).
 We have a lot to catch up and only a disruptive mission based approach can make this happen.

 <figure>